Rethinking Whole-Body CT Image Interpretation: An Abnormality-Centric Approach: Qualitative Experiment Results

-\subsection{Qualitative Experiment Results}
+\section{Qualitative Experiment Results}

-Fig.~\ref{fig:quality_ground_gen} presents several examples from the \textbf{grounded report generation} task, comparing the segmentation and report generation results between \model~ and BiomedParse+LLaVA-Med.
-The results clearly demonstrate that BiomedParse fails to detect any abnormalities in the latter two cases, consequently leading LLaVA-Med to generate reports that are hardly relevant to the images.
-In contrast, \model~ successfully localizes the abnormal regions across all examples and produces comparatively more accurate reports for the abnormalities.
+Fig.~\ref{fig:quality_ground_gen} presents several cases from the \textbf{grounded report generation} task, comparing the segmentation and report generation results between \model~ and BiomedParse+LLaVA-Med.
+It clearly shows that BiomedParse fails to detect any abnormalities in the latter two cases, and consequently, LLaVA-Med generates reports irrelevant to the abnormalities.
+In contrast, \model~ successfully localizes the abnormalities across all cases and produces more accurate reports.

-In Fig.~\ref{fig:quality_refer_ground_gen}, we demonstrate several examples from the \textbf{text-guided grounded report generation} task, and compare the segmentation and report generation results of \model~ and BiomedParse+LLaVA-Med.
-As illustrated in the first two examples, BiomedParse fails to accurately localize the queried abnormalities.
-While in the latter two examples, LLaVA-Med is unable to correctly interpret the segmentation results when generating reports.
-In contrast, \model~ can successfully localize the queried abnormalities across all examples and generates more precise and clinically relevant reports.
+In Fig.~\ref{fig:quality_refer_ground_gen}, we compare \model{} with BiomedParse+LLaVA-Med on the \textbf{text-guided grounded report generation} task.
+BiomedParse mislocalizes the queried findings in first two cases, while LLaVA-Med fails to correctly interpret the segmentation results in last two cases.
+In contrast, \model{} consistently localizes the queried abnormalities and produces more precise, clinically aligned reports.

-In Fig.~\ref{fig:quality_vis_prmpt_gen}, we demonstrate several representative examples in the \textbf{visual prompted report generation} task, comparing the abnormality descriptions generated by \model~, LLaVA-Med, and QWen2.5-VL-7B.
-It shows that LLaVA-Med and QWen2.5-VL-7B exhibit some fundamental errors in their results.
-For instance, in the first case, LLaVA-Med misidentifies the kidney as the gallbladder; While in the last case, QWen2.5-VL-7B fails to distinguish between the liver and gallbladder.
-By contrast, \model~ is able to precisely capture and identify the abnormal findings highlighted by the visual prompts and generate high quality reports.